MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/upgrade-sqlserver-2019-operations-manager.md

 ms.topic: conceptual
 ---

-# How to upgrade Operations Manager databases to SQL Server 2019
+# Upgrade Operations Manager databases to SQL Server 2019

 Operations Manager 2019 supports SQL 2019 with CU8 or later; however, it does not support SQL 2019 RTM.